CS4E - Compressed sensing for media search engines (at Universidade Nova de Lisboa, 2011-2014)

 In this project we formulate the hypothesis that an automated multimedia system can help users in reading a story by stimulating their reading memory with adequate visual illustrations.
 These illustrations are intended to increase the readers’ attention towards the story and to help them recalling the story.
 Moreover, we aim at analysing the user facial expressions as a reaction to the presented information and apply feedback mechnamisms to adapt the system to the user interests.

-X-Media: Large scale cross-media IE (at University of Sheffield, 2007-2008)
+X-Media: Large scale cross-media IE (University of Sheffield, 2007-2008)

 Role: Researcher.